AndrewRezy/RPi_ansible/README.md

 ### Tips
 - When a device needs a sudo/become password, you should execute the ansible playbook with the `--ask-become-pass` parameter:
+- Search all sections for `CHANGE_ME`.
+These values need to be changed before execution

 ### CLI Command(s)
 - `ansible-playbook -i hosts/hosts.ini --ask-become-pass system-update.yaml`